afxalz/afxalz.github.io/_pages/about.md

 My masters thesis focused on investigating multi-UAV trajectory planning with limited to no information sharing among the UAVs.

 Prior to this, I obtained a Bachelor's in Electronics and Electrical Engineering from the [Indian Institute of Technology (IIT) Guwahati](https://www.iitg.ac.in/) in 2019.
-As an undergraduate researcher, I worked on simulating a swarm of ground robots at the [MIST lab](http://mistlab.ca/), Polytechnique Montreal.
+As an undergraduate researcher, I worked on simulating a swarm of ground robots at the [MIST lab](http://mistlab.ca/), Polytechnique Montreal, Canada.